 The importance of the digestive tract, also called the gastrointestinal tract (GIT), is often underestimated.
 Its purpose may seem to only digest food, absorb nutrients and then excrete waste; however, the world inside the GIT is actually an entire ecosystem, and one that constantly influences our health.
 The bacterial colonies within this system uses the food we send down, producing nutrients and neurotransmitters, sending signals, influencing inflammation and the immune system, and interacting with the nervous system.

-There are literally trillions of living microorganisms inside the gut with the power of suggestion over our mood.
+There are literally trillions of living microorganisms inside the gut and throughout the digestive system with the power of suggestion over our mood.
 Are you experiencing constant sugar cravings?
 Feel anxious or have a low mood?
 Do you tend abdominal cramping and/or bowel urgency when you’re anxious or stressed?
 These experiences are all guided by the gut-brain-axis.

 The gut-brain axis essentially is the connection and all communications between the GIT and the brain.
 In essence, you can “stress out” your gut, and your gut can also stress you out.

 The bacteria in our GIT play a huge role in how this connection functions.
 Other processes that are affected include: inflammation or anti-inflammation, other immune system responses, and the permeability of the gut barrier (also termed “gut barrier integrity”).

 The term “gut microbiota” is used to describe the multitude of species and colonies of bacteria and yeast in the GIT.
 The composition of the gut microbiota within the digestive system is influenced by diet, stress and environmental factors, and it influences the production of metabolites that help to maintain our health.

 The gut microbiota is very much influenced by our diet as the bacteria feed on the nutritional contents in our intestines.
 This drives the fermentation of sugars and releases fatty acids for energy production for other, more specialized bacteria.